Lessons Learned Process in Project Management

 After the lessons learned are identified by project team members, they should be reported documented.
 The report contains valuable data captured during the sessions with additional information provided by team members.
 Different types of reports can be created considering the audience.
 For example, a detailed report can be created for the project team members while preparing a summary for a high-level executive.

-Typically, a documented data contains below elements;
+Typically, a documented data contains the below elements;

 - Project/Contract Information